-Living with a messy (yet very joyful) spouse taught me one thing – organised doesn’t always equal happy.
+Living with a messy (yet very joyful) spouse taught me one thing – organised doesn’t always equal happiness.
 We don’t live in hotels, and our houses don’t have to always look that way.
 It’s okay to display signs of living and using things.

-I also no longer take lead in planning events or vacations.
+I also no longer take the lead in planning events or vacations.
 AND, I allow people around me to make mistakes, without trying to give them a hard time about it. (still work on the last bit)

 #3 – Masculine-dominant energies